rmulder/portf/README.md

 # Portfolio
 Some of the projects I created.

+## Converter
+Converts input to either decimal or binary using regex.

 ## Multi-Platform Electron Test
 Trying out Electron and implementing some basic functionality.